GarrettJMU/design-patterns/README.md

 	    - The code may become more complicated since you need to introduce a lot of new subclasses to implement the patter.
 The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes
 -   ## Prototype
 	- to be added
--   ## Factory Method
+-   ## Singleton
     -   ### What is is used for:
-	    -   Defines an interface for creating objects, but let subclasses decide which class to instantiate
+	    -   Ensure that only one instance of a class is created
-	    - Refers to the newly created object through a common interface
+	    - Provide a global point of access to the object
 	-   ### Participants
-	    - Product
-		    - Defines the interface for objects the factory method creates
-		- ConcreteProduct
-			- Implements the Product interface
-	    -  Creator
-		    - Also referred as Factory because it creates the Product objects
-		    - Declares the method FactoryMethod, which returns a Product object.
-		    - May call the generating method for creating Product objects
-		- ConcreteCreator
+	    - Singleton class
-			- Overrides the generating method for creating ConcreteProduct objects
+		    - Involves one constructor and a static public method that returns a reference to the static member
     -   ### Pros
-		-   You avoid tight coupling between the creator and the concrete products
-		- Single Responsibility Principle - you can move the product creation code into one place in the program, making the code easier to support
-		- Open/Closed Principle - You can introduce new types of products into the program without breaking existing client code
+		-   You can be sure that a class has only a single instance
+		- Singleton object is initialized only when it’s requested for the first time
 	   -   ### Cons
-	    - The code may become more complicated since you need to introduce a lot of new subclasses to implement the patter.
-The best case scenario is when you’re introducing the pattern into an existing hierarchy of creator classes
+	    - Violates the single responsibility principle - the pattern solves two problems at the time
+	    - Can mask bad design, for instance, when the components of the program know too much about each other
+	    - Requires special treatment in a multithreaded environment so that multiple threads won’t create a singleton object several times
+	    - May be difficult to unit test the client code of the singleton because many test frameworks rely on inheritance when producing mock objects.
+Since the constructor of the singleton class is private and overriding static methods are impossible in most languages, you will need to think of a creative way to mock the singleton.
+Or just don’t write tests… or don’t use singleton pattern